Impact of Heterogeneity on Scalar Flux Variance Relations Across Diverse Ecosystems

-\textbf{Temperature: } The observed scaling for $\Phi_\theta$ matches MOST fairly well under unstable conditions for the majority of the sites as is clear in the top row of figure \ref{fig:unstable_sitebar}, with the exception of a small tendency of the traditional scaling to underpredict $\Phi_{\theta}$.
+\textbf{Temperature: } The observed scaling for $\Phi_\theta$ matches MOST fairly well under unstable conditions for the majority of the sites as is clear in the top row of figure \ref{fig:unstable_sitebar}, with the exception of a small tendency of the traditional scaling to underpredict $\Phi_{\theta}$ (see figure \ref{fig:aniso_scaling}) which is a significant contributor to the $MAD$ values.
 While there is no immediately obvious groupings based on the LAI in performance, comparing groups of sites with the details in figure \ref{fig:site_summary} reveal some trends.
 In particular, most of the best performing sites are relatively flat and homogeneous, which is expected as traditional MOST was developed over these types of terrain.
 What may be unexpected is that these sites also appear to see the greatest benefit from leveraging anisotropy, as is clear from the large reductions in $MAD$.
 Almost all sites see improvements from the modified relations, with the exception of YELL and NIWO, both sites in the Rocky Mountains with complex large scale topography.
-In figure \ref{fig:sites_u} further explore differences in the scaling of $\Phi_\theta$.
+In figure \ref{fig:sites_u} we further explore differences in the scaling of $\Phi_\theta$.
 For our well performing flat plains, we see relatively little separation by $y_b$, with even more anisotropic turbulence showing similar scaling. $\Phi_\theta$, while slightly higher than traditional MOST values, follows the curve closely.
 The cooler alpine sites similarly follow the curve, although with lower $\Phi_{\theta}$ values; these are the only sites where the traditional MOST relations overpredict $\Phi_\theta$ on average.
-A close examination of SOAP, a sparse forest in the sierras (figure \ref{fig:sites_u}, third column) reveals dramatically different scaling from the other sites.
+A close examination of SOAP, a sparse forest in the Sierras in California (figure \ref{fig:sites_u}, third column) reveals dramatically different scaling from the other sites.